Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: Abstract

 \section{Abstract}

-{ {\fnsymbol{footnote}} \footnotemark[0] } We propose a predictive $SO(10)$ Grand Unified Theory (GUT) framework for cosmic inflation in the Palatini $\mathcal{R}^2$ formulation of gravity.
-In this model, a GUT Higgs field both drives inflation and induces intermediate-scale symmetry breaking, thereby linking primordial cosmology, gauge unification, and topological defect formation.
-A partial inflationary phase of $N_I \sim 10$--$17$ $e$-folds following monopole formation can dilute magnetic monopoles to abundances $Y_M \sim 10^{-35}$--$10^{-27}$.
-The model yields Cosmic Microwave Background (CMB) predictions of $0.955 \lesssim n_s \lesssim 0.974$, accommodating the tensions between \emph{Planck}-BICEP ($n_s \approx 0.965$) and \emph{Planck}+ACT ($n_s \approx 0.971$) via $\phi < M$ and $\phi > M$ branches, respectively.
-The predicted tensor-to-scalar ratio $r\lesssim 8\times10^{-4}$ lies within current observational constraints and is accessible to forthcoming experiments, including the Simons Observatory and LiteBIRD.
-The resulting correlations between the unification scale $M_U$, the inflationary observables $(n_s, r)$, and proton-decay lifetimes highlight a complementarity between CMB measurements and proton-decay searches, with regions of parameter space testable in forthcoming experiments such as Hyper-Kamiokande and DUNE.
+{ {\fnsymbol{footnote}} \footnotemark[0] } We propose a predictive $SO(10)$ Grand Unified Theory (GUT) framework for cosmic inflation within the Palatini $\mathcal{R}^2$ formulation of gravity.
+In this model, a GUT Higgs field simultaneously drives inflation and induces intermediate-scale symmetry breaking, thereby linking primordial cosmology, gauge unification, and formation of topological defects.
+A subsequent partial inflationary phase of $N_I \sim 10\text{--}17$ $e$-folds occurring after monopole formation can dilute magnetic monopoles to abundances $Y_M \sim 10^{-35}\text{--}10^{-27}$.
+The model predicts Cosmic Microwave Background (CMB) observables in the range $0.955 \lesssim n_s \lesssim 0.974,$ accommodating the mild tension between the \emph{Planck}--BICEP ($n_s \simeq 0.965$) and \emph{Planck}+ACT ($n_s \simeq 0.971$) measurements via the $\phi < M$ and $\phi > M$ branches, respectively, where $M$ denotes the renormalization scale entering the Coleman--Weinberg potential.
+The predicted tensor-to-scalar ratio, $r \lesssim 8 \times 10^{-4},$ is consistent with current observational bounds and may be accessible to forthcoming experiments, including the Simons Observatory and LiteBIRD.
+Furthermore, correlations among the unification scale $M_U$, the inflationary observables $(n_s, r)$, and proton-decay lifetimes reveal a strong complementarity between CMB measurements and proton-decay searches, with regions of parameter space testable by upcoming experiments, such as Hyper-Kamiokande and DUNE.

 { {\fnsymbol{footnote}}

 {\arabic{footnote}} }